lpassig/AzureSpokeBlueprint/README.md

 - Azure Subnet: ```CompanyPrefix```-core-001-subnet
 - Azure Automation Account: ```CompanyPrefix```-core-aa-```UiniqueString```</p>
 7. Click ```Assign``` to assign the blueprint and begin to bootstrap the ```Spoke-Subscription```

-## Deploy in a differnet Region than West Europe

-- Change Region of RGs in the blueprint:
-PIC
-- CHange AzureRegion in Blueprint Parameters
-- Create new Managed Service Identity

 ## What is the result?